mrange/pt_src3/README.md

 In the end I gave up and pt_src3.s contains a slightly patched ProTracker player plus my Paula emulator.

-The ProTracker code wasn't very fast but I accepted that compared to the Paula emulator the tiem it took wasn't very relevant.
+The ProTracker code wasn't very fast but I accepted that compared to the Paula emulator the time it took wasn't very relevant.

 ## The Gurgelkvack "convent" 1992